Patrick Bryson

 The whole is more than the sum of the parts” - Iain McGilchrist - author of

-'The Matter with Things' on why the world is made of relationships, not t
+'The Matter with Things' on why the world is made of relationships, not things.

 1 https://iai.tv/video/why-the-world-is-in-constant-flux-iain-mcgilchrist